sowfrancis/Fibonacci/README.md

 * Check your syntax using rubocop
 * Maybe send a welcome mail using a background job
 * Maybe install rspec, export the Clearance feature specs (`rails generate clearance:specs`) and update them
+* Maybe allow the user to close its browser, then come back and recover his session

 Now that you have done all of that, you can sign up, and if you did it well, you should see our dashboard page :